hyperledger/firefly/docs/overview/supernode_concept.md

 A raw blockchain node is simply not enough.

-## Your project with or without a SuperNode
+## Your project with or without a Supernode

 ![Without FireFly / with FireFly](../images/without_firefly_with_firefly1.png)